3.3.5 After the second entitlement period

 The review findings may establish:

-• no ongoing entitlement to either weekly payments and/or treatment or
+• no ongoing entitlement to either weekly payments and/or treatment

-• an alteration to a current entitlement to weekly payments or treatment.
+• an alteration to a current entitlement to weekly payments or treatment

 • all criteria is addressed before terminating and